Heights Logo

 Make sure you know what you are signing up for with a loan and keep these important details in mind!

 • Interest Rate & Fees – Interest rates and fees vary by state and lender.
+Be sure to review your loan agreement closely to ensure you understand all of the requirements of repayment to include any additional fees for late payments.

 • Requirements – Know what you need to provide to be eligible for the loan.
+Do you have to have collateral?
+Do you need a certain credit score?
+What will it mean if you don’t have those things?

 Gearing Up for Loan Applications

-You’re getting closer to applying for your loan but let’s check out some important aspects of the application journey.
+You’re getting closer to applying for your loan, but let’s check out some important aspects of the application journey.

 Credit Score Check

 Your credit score is a predictor of your creditworthiness.
 It goes hand-in-hand with your credit report which shows your payment record.
+Typically, when you apply for a loan the lender will do a credit check.
+There are two types of inquiries.

 Gathering Documentation